angel-loveyou/Al-Qur-an/README.md

 🇺 🇸 🇦 🇭 🇦 🇮 🇳   🇰 🇦 🇸 🇮 🇭
 🇧 🇮 🇳 🇹 🇦 🇳 🇬   🇾 🇦
 # Al-Qur'an
-Semoga bisa mengurangi dosa - dosa hamba
+Hopefully it can reduce dosa - servant's sin

 # DEPLOY